menu

 Demographics

 Portola Valley is a very ethnically-diverse town.
 The people who call Portola Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portola Valley residents report their race to be White, followed by Asian.
-Portola Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.99% of the town’s residents.
-Important ancestries of people in Portola Valley include German, English, Italian, Irish, and European.
+Important ancestries of people in Portola Valley include German, English, Irish, Italian, and European.

 The most common language spoken in Portola Valley is English.
-Other important languages spoken here include Tagalog and French.
+Other important languages spoken here include Tagalog and Chinese.

 Notable & Unique Neighborhood Characteristics